Meet Your Instructors

 One of the coolest things about pole dancing is its versatility.
 Each person who takes it up brings to it their own unique style, experience, talents and interests.
 Pole enthusiasts draw their inspiration from many sources.
 The influences of ballet, gymnastics, figure skating, volleyball, belly dancing, martial arts, hip hop, and circus arts (to name a few) are evident in many pole moves and styles.

-Currently, the most popular styles of pole dancing are pole sport/pole fitness, theatrical, artistic, flow and classic/erotic (stripper style, formerly called exotic).
-Though all styles are represented to some degree in our moves, warm-ups and conditioning exercises, Pole at Play’s style is predominantly erotic.
-We have found erotic pole dance, and the sensual expression that defines it, to be uniquely therapeutic and beneficial.
+Currently, the most popular styles of pole dancing are pole sport/pole fitness, theatrical, artistic, flow and classic/exotic (stripper style).
+Though all styles are represented to some degree in our moves, warm-ups and conditioning exercises, Pole at Play’s style is predominantly exotic.
+We have found exotic pole dance, and the sensual expression that defines it, to be uniquely therapeutic and beneficial.

 Before